Texas Sheet Cake Recipe. Buttermilk is in the homemade from scratch chocolate sheet cake and the Chocolate Fudge Frosting.

 Test if done by inserting a knife into center of pan.

 The knife should come out clean.

 Remove the cake from the oven leaving it in the pan to frost immediately, while it is still warm.

-Stir in vanilla.
 Then add powdered sugar and stir until well blended.
-Fold in nuts.

 When using the larger, thinner size pans. adjust your baking time down 5 minutes or more.

 Historians cannot agree when or where the Texas Sheet Cake Recipe originated or why it was given the name of the state.

 One detailed and thoroughly researched online website states that the name "Texas Sheet Cake" began appearing in the mid 1980s.

 Yet, I received a handwritten copy of this recipe, excluding it's name in the 1960s, as mentioned above.